GA-BEWD-2014/BEWD-2014/04_Collections_APIs/slides/slides_04.md

 ```

 *	.each returns the original array.
-*	Map reutrns a new array with the results you added.
+*	Map returns a new array with the results you added.

 ###Tips, Tricks & Motivation